ministryofjustice/cloud-platform-concourse/README.md

 1. Edit `resources/secrets.tf` and add a configuration block for the new cluster, if one does not already exist.

+## Prerequisite before running step 2.
-2. `./bin/setup-on-cluster <cluster-name>` where `cluster-name` is the name of the cluster you want to install Concourse CI on, as it appears in the terraform workspaces [here](https://github.com/ministryofjustice/kubernetes-investigations/tree/master/terraform/cloud-platform).
+a) Select the name of the cluster you want to install Concourse CI on, as it appears in the terraform workspaces [here](https://github.com/ministryofjustice/kubernetes-investigations/tree/master/terraform/cloud-platform).

+kubectl config use-context <cluster-name>

+b) now cd resources
+   terraform workspace select <cluster-name>

+2. `./bin/setup-on-cluster

 Two namespaces are created: `concourse` and `concourse-main`.
 Please make sure you define them in the [environments repository](https://github.com/ministryofjustice/cloud-platform-environments).